cesanta/mongoose/docs/README.md

 Since Mongoose's core is not protected against concurrent accesses, make sure that all `mg_*` API functions are called from the same thread or RTOS task.

+## Connections and event manager

+Mongoose has two basic data structures:

+- `struct mg_mgr` - An event manager that holds all active connections
+- `struct mg_connection` - A single connection descriptor

+Connections could be listening, outbound, or inbound.
+Outbound connections are created by the `mg_connect()` call.
+Listening connections are created by the `mg_listen()` call.
+Inbound connections are those accepted by a listening connection.
+Each connection is described by a `struct mg_connection` structure, which has a number of fields.
+All fields are exposed to the application by design, to give an application full visibility into Mongoose's internals.

 ## Send and receive buffers